pitt-crc/user-manual/docs/policies/job-scheduling-policy.md

 ## Walltime extensions are generally not granted

-It's up to you to estimate a job's needs — through benchmarking and any necessary optimization — and set the memory, CPU, and time accordingly before submitting.
+It's up to you to estimate a job's needs (through benchmarking and any necessary optimization) and set the memory, CPU, and time accordingly before submitting.
 This keeps queueing fair and ensures resources come back to the community within a reasonable time.
 Choose a QoS walltime tier that comfortably fits your job, since extensions to a running job's walltime generally won't be granted.

 ## Exceeding usage limits will cause job pending status

-After submission, a job can sit in a pending (`PD`) state for several reasons — including asking for more than your group's share at once.
+After submission, a job can sit in a pending (`PD`) state for several reasons, including asking for more than your group's share at once.
 The pending reasons and how to resolve each are documented alongside the limits themselves on the [**Job Limits & QoS**](../slurm/job-limits.md#why-is-my-job-pending) page.